Kayarchy - the sea kayaker's online handbook and reference

 It is a major undertaking to get even a trailer-sailer onto the highway, so for weekend sailing, yachts are usually confined to a 50-mile radius from their home port.
 That's fine if you race for a few hours and then head for the yacht club bar, but it gets a bit repetitive if you prefer cruising.

-Yachtsmen buy the dream (and it's not cheap) but you can't live a dream.
+Yachtsmen buy the dream (and it's not cheap) but life gets in the way.
 Here's a quote from Dan Segal.
 He was editor of The Yacht magazine and the Small Boat Journal, so they don't come much saltier.
 Writing in WoodenBoat magazine he said: "Cruising boats are really more trouble than they're worth... between watering, provisioning, fueling, pumping the head, logistics, transportation for the crew, getting everything aboard, airing out, stowing, scrubbing down, not to mention the maintenance, repairs, worry and who knows what else, most cruising-boat owners are exhausted before they ever leave the mooring.
 It's easier to stay home and watch the baseball game".

 Suvan in the Channel IslandsSailors are understandably reluctant to get too close to headlands, reefs and islands; or to enter narrow inlets edged by ancient oaks, or sandy estuaries with their sweeping tides.